 Make-up exams will be given sparingly and only if the student provides clear documentation of a valid medical excuse or other emergency\ - a slip from the emergency room or a note from a doctor's office that verifies your illness on the day of the exam would work (see \\ below); just "not feeling well" won't work.
 The student must contact the Professor no later than 24 hours after the time of the missed scheduled exam to make arrangements to take a make-up exam unless special circumstances (e.g. hospitalization) arise.
 If possible, it is best to contact the Professor before the missed exam to be sure your excuse is acceptable.
-Documentation of illness or emergency (which is required to be able to take a make-up exam) must be submitted to the Professor within 48 hours after the missed exam unless special circumstances (e.g. hospitalization) arise.
+Documentation of illness or emergency must be submitted to the Professor within 48 hours after the missed exam unless special circumstances (e.g. hospitalization) arise.
 Make-up exams are given on the Friday evening after the missed exam date (unless special circumstances arise and the Professor approves a later or different make-up exam date).
-If the student does not contact and present documentation to the Professor within the allotted time, the missed examination score will be recorded as 0 points (zero points).
-(Note: if the student knows ahead of time that they will have to miss a scheduled exam time for a very good reason, it might be possible to arrange an early exam, but it might not.)
+If the student does not contact and present documentation to the Professor within the allotted times, the missed examination score will be recorded as 0 points (zero points).
+Note: if the student knows ahead of time that they will have to miss a scheduled exam time for a VERY good reason it may be possible to arrange an early Friday night exam.
+An example of a very good reason to take the early Friday night exam would be if an online class schedules an exam during our exam time (and the student was not told this exam time before classes began).